 - 1 Start Windows, logging in with Administrator privileges.
 For details on Administrator privileges, refer to your Windows documentation. - 2 Insert the Pro Tools LE Installer disc in your DVD drive and do one of the following: - If Windows AutoRun is enabled, the installer splash screen will appear.
-Follow the on-screen instructions. - or - - If Windows AutoRun is disabled and the splash screen does not appear, locate and double-click Setup.exe on the installer disc.
+Click the on-screen link to install Pro Tools LE.
+Then follow the on-screen instructions. - or - - If Windows AutoRun is disabled and the splash screen does not appear, double-click Setup.exe on the installer disc.
+Then click the on-screen link.